American Society for Mass Spectrometry

 The American Society for Mass Spectrometry (ASMS) is a professional association based in the United States that supports the scientific field of mass spectrometry.
 As of 2018, the society had approximately 10,000 members primarily from the US, but also from around the world.
 The society holds a large annual meeting, typically in late May or early June as well as other topical conferences and workshops.
 The society publishes the Journal of the American Society for Mass Spectrometry.

 Awards

 The Society recognizes achievements and promotes academic research through four annual awards.
 The Biemann Medal and the John B. Fenn Award for a Distinguished Contribution in Mass Spectrometry both are awarded in recognition of singular achievements or contributions in fundamental or applied mass spectrometry, with the Biemann Medal being focused on individuals who are early in their careers.
 The Ronald A. Hites Award is awarded for outstanding original research demonstrated in papers published in the Journal of the American Society for Mass Spectrometry.
 The Research Awards are given to young scientists in mass spectrometry, based on the evaluation of their proposed research.
+The Fellows of ASMS are awarded to individuals in recognition for their scientific contribution to mass spectrometry and for their contribution to the ASMS community.